Lamorbey Park: History

 In the 1830s Orme's grandson, Neil Malcolm, commissioned John Shaw to redesign aspects of the mansion, including a Jacobean facade and the removal of several interior walls, and he also added an orangery.
-The house subsequently passed to his brother, John Neil Malcolm, in 1840.
+The house subsequently passed to his brother, John Neil Malcolm, in 1840 and was partly remodelled by Sir James Pennethorne.
 From the 1860s the property was tenanted, and in 1910 the private residence was converted into a hotel, initially known as the Lamorbey Park Residential Hotel.
 Around this time Sidcup Golf Club leased part of the grounds for a golf course, possibly designed by James Braid.
-In 1926 a consortium, led by Greenwich businessman H J Sheppard, took over the hotel, and Sheppard oversaw the establishment of pleasure grounds within the estate, including a bowling green, tennis courts, and substantial new areas of plantation known as The Glade and Pine Tree Walk, as well as a new entrance to the grounds from the western side.
+In 1926 a consortium, led by Greenwich businessman Herbert John Sheppard, took over the hotel, and Sheppard oversaw the establishment of pleasure grounds within the estate, including a bowling green, tennis courts, and substantial new areas of plantation known as The Glade and Pine Tree Walk, as well as a new entrance to the grounds from the western side.
 Bathing in the lakes was also encouraged.

 In 1933, during the rapid development of the area, the north-east part of the park was sold to New Ideal Homesteads as residential land, and became part of the Penhill Park Estate.
 In 1946 the Kent Education Centre bought the mansion, opening an adult education centre the following year.
 From 1950 use of the mansion and surrounding gardens was shared with Rose Bruford College, a drama school, which has used the premises ever since.
 The golf course was reduced from 18 to 9 holes, and two secondary schools were built, one to house the relocated Chislehurst and Sidcup Grammar School (from 1954) and one the newly-established Hurstmere School.
 The remainder of the grounds, consisting of The Glade, The Dell, and Pine Tree Walk, continued as a public park.
 The Glade, a 7.4 hectare area of historic landscape laid in the 1920s, features a large lake that houses the Lamorbey Angling Society.